tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 * **Bad Block** (Other) (misplaced coinbase, wrong version, witness data missing, (drivechain) most updates to Escrow_DB/Withdrawal_DB)
 * **Bad Accumulation** (the infamous blocksize/SigOps limits, the coinbase txn fees (which must balance total fees paid by the block’s txns), (drivechain) sidechain outputs – the “CTIP” field of “Escrow DB”)

-# What is a fraud proof?
+# What are fraud proofs?

 Fraud proofs are a way to improve the security of SPV clients [5] by providing a mechanism for full nodes to prove that a chain is invalid irrespective of the amount of proof of work it has[5].
 Fraud proofs could also help with the Bitcoin scaling debate as SPV clients are easier to run and could thus help with Bitcoin scalability issues[6][18].